 At Providence Eye & Laser Specialists, some patients ask, “Should I get LASIK eye surgery after 40?”
 The simple answer is yes.
 However, these are your eyes, and there is nothing simple about them or their care.
-As a LASIK surgeon and fellowship trained cornea specialist, Dr. Mozayeni has received advanced training and has the experience necessary to assist those who want LASIK eye surgery after 40.
+As a LASIK surgeons and fellowship-trained cornea specialists, Dr. Nunnery and Dr. Mozayeni have received advanced training necessary to assist those who want LASIK eye surgery after 40.

-Whether or not you are a good candidate for LASIK eye surgery can only be determined through our in-depth consultation with Dr. Mozayeni.
+Whether or not you are a good candidate for LASIK eye surgery can only be determined through our in-depth consultation with one of our LASIK surgeons.
 However, please know that just because you are over 40 years old does not mean that you are not a candidate for LASIK.

 When one’s near vision begins to diminish, many incorrectly assume that readers, bifocal/progressive glasses, or readers over contacts are the only options, and LASIK after 40 isn’t a possibility.
 Fortunately, this is far from the truth.
 Today, with our proven, leading-edge technology, there are two options:

 If your eye health has begun to diminish due to cataracts, LASIK may not be the best option for you.
 Instead of focusing on having LASIK after 40, you may be a better candidate for Refractive Lens Exchange (RLE).

 It is always good to get two opinions for any surgical procedure.
 LASIK practices vary dramatically when it comes to technology, the surgeon’s expertise, and how you are treated as a patient.
 What may be possible at one LASIK practice due to their technology and/or surgeon expertise may NOT be possible at another.
 As we’ve already discussed, whether or not you are a good candidate is based completely on you and your eyesight, not whether you are over 40 years old or under 40 years old.